Security in Power BI

 Below is the chart created in Power BI to show the product-wise sales chart.

-At this moment we have overall all the countries sales based on different products.
-Now we need to create row-level security to show only specific country sales based on products and below are the countries we have in this list.
+At this moment, we have overall all the countries’ sales based on different products.
+Now we need to create row-level security to show only specific country sales based on products, and below are the countries we have on this list.

 Canada, France, Germany, Mexico, and the United States of America.